1Password/scim-examples/kubernetes/README.md

 ## Resource Recommendations

 The default resource recommendations for the SCIM bridge and Redis deployments are acceptable in most scenarios, but they fall short in high volume deployments where there is a large number of users and/or groups.
+We strongly recommend increasing both the SCIM bridge and Redis deployments.

 Our current default resource requirements (defined in [op-scim-deployment](https://github.com/1Password/scim-examples/blob/master/kubernetes/op-scim-deployment.yaml#L29) and [redis-deployment.yaml](https://github.com/1Password/scim-examples/blob/master/kubernetes/redis-deployment.yaml#L21)) are: